semitransparent/semitransparent.github.io/content/opinary.md

 To find that out I wrote a small script that constructs a vote request every second.
 Then I measured how many votes are created by real users during a 8 minute timeframe.
 After that I fired up my script and measured for 8 more minutes.
 The results met my expectations.
 I was able to take control of the needle and vote 8x more than all other voters in that timeframe combined.
 <img src="{filename}/images/opinary5.png" alt="graph of vote results" style="width: 80%;"/>

 Using this glitch opinary polls can easily be manipulated to show the desired result.
 Opinary is used by several German news sites like Spiegel Online, welt.de and the Huffington Post.
-I tried to get in touch with Opinary but there has not been any reaction yet.
+I tried to get in touch with Opinary but there has not been any reaction to my mails.
 <img src="{filename}/images/opinary4.png" alt="manipulated result" style="width: 40%;"/>